- Types of QuickBooks Solutions

 Compatible POS Systems

 Compatible POS systems offer the fewest choices.
 With this type of integration, the point-of-sale software must be compatible with QuickBooks software, and the payment processor must be able to support the point-of-sale software.
-Intuit maintains a searchable database of services that can be integrated with QuickBooks, but the choices for POS systems are extremely limited.

 Given that there are other options for integrating a POS system and QuickBooks through plugins and syncing, there’s no benefit to limiting yourself to one system and processor.
 By doing so, you’ll lose your ability to negotiate for better pricing on your credit card transactions.